What to do

 Corner Café ($$-$$$)

-This is another great spot for breakfast, lunch or dinner.
+This is a great spot for breakfast, lunch or dinner.
 It is always very busy and it is easy to understand why after tasting their Irish, Portuguese and West Coast-influenced fare.

 The Mooring ($$-$$$)